ahmedk002/turn-based-card-game/README.md

 * Major: Computer Science and Film/Media Studies

 Developer: Junbo Feng
+* Class of 2027
+* Major: Computer Science and Engineering

 ## Project Information
 *A turn-based card game where you navigate an overworld and defeat enemies.*